London's tree officers are got together on 6th October 2011 to look at how volunteer Tree Wardens could play a greater role in the capital.

-The event is part of the Londoners Love Trees initiative, funded by Mayor Boris Johnson's Team London volunteering programme.
+The event was part of the Londoners Love Trees initiative, funded by Mayor Boris Johnson's Team London volunteering programme.
 The Mayor wants to get 4,000 Londoners involved in growing, planting, surveying and caring for urban trees through this initiative.

-The LTOA is working with The Tree Council to deliver the Londoners Love Trees Project to develop at least 5 new borough-based volunteer Tree Warden networks.
+The LTOA is working with The Tree Council to deliver the Londoners Love Trees Project to develop at least five new borough-based volunteer Tree Warden networks.
 The Tree Council, which co-ordinates the national Tree Warden Scheme, aims to recruit around 300 new London volunteers over the next 12 months and offer additional support to existing Tree Warden networks.

 Londoners Love Trees is being delivered through The Tree Council and Trees for Cites, working with the London Tree Officers Association and Barcham Trees.
 Londoners Love Trees forms part of RE:LEAF, the Mayor's campaign to increase London's tree cover.

 Dave Lofthouse, Chair of the LTOA, said " We know that Londoners really do love their trees and we want to harness some of that enthusiasm and care to the benefit of London's Urban Forest."